chainguard-dev/edu/content/chainguard/chainguard-images/reference/postgres/getting-started-postgres/index.md

 docker compose up -d
 ```

 The `-d` option is short for `--detach`; this will cause the containers to run in the background, allowing you to continue using the same terminal window.
+If you run into permissions issues when running this command, try running it again with `sudo` privileges.

 > **Note**: If at any point you'd like to stop and remove these containers, run `docker compose down`.